the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

 ```

-## A Data Management Plan should provide information on five main topics:
+## A Data Management Plan should provide information on six main topics:

 ### 1. Roles and Responsibilities
 * It is important to discuss who is responsible for different tasks during the life-cycle of a research project.